 A Guide to Job Hunting – Through the Eyes of a Recruiter

 Job hunting is a simple process made complicated.
-Maybe we live in an age where there is so much information flowing that it is hard to know who and what to listen to.
+We live in an age where there is so much information, that it is hard to know who and what to listen to.

-Greenfield would like to suggest 10 simple stages to maximise your opportunity!
+Greenfield would like to suggest 10 simple stages to maximise your opportunity at job hunting!

 - Decide what you want to do next and what you can offer, but remember to be specific and realistic.

-- Document what you can offer on a CV that is easy to read and make it clear what you do (make it relevant to your target position).
+- Document what you can offer on a CV, by making it clear what you do and easy to read (make it relevant to your target position).

 – Use a cloud app like Box or Google Docs to make it downloadable in all your social places (The holy trinity of LinkedIn, Facebook and Twitter; as a minimum).